dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 *Note*: To deny an attribute for all elements for which it is legal, '$config["deny_attribute"]' can be used instead of '$spec'.

--- 2.4  Performance time and memory usage --------------------------o
+-- 2.4  Performance time & memory usage ----------------------------o

-As expected, the time and memory used by htmLawed depends on the size of the input and on the number of elements in it.
-These are also increased by certain '$config' values.
-In particular, balancing ('$config["balance"] = 1') can increase the processing time by a third or so.
+The time and memory used by htmLawed depends on the size of the input and on the nature of the HTML markup within it.
+Certain '$config' values (like '$config["balance"] = 1') can increase the processing time.

 One can use the page for testing:- htmLawedTest.php to evaluate performance and the effects of different types of input and '$config'.